-One of the reasons for that is due to Jupiter's super-sized presence: if you piled all the planets onto one side of an admittedly gigantic scale, then doubled that planet pile just for good measure, massive Jupiter would still outweigh all that.
+One of the reasons for that is due to Jupiter's super-sized presence: If you piled all the other planets onto one side of an admittedly gigantic scale, then doubled that planet pile just for good measure, massive Jupiter would still outweigh all that.

 Let's not despair, though.
 Not everything we've been taught is wrong!
 Learning more about the barycenters of orbits is a reminder that all things are connected and that all things influence one another — sometimes to a great degree, sometimes to one small, but always measurably.
 Our solar system is not a series of spinning circles — think instead of a throbbing math cloud, pulsing as each element travels through its own orbit.
 We live in a system of oddly shaped spheres, bound together, charting a fascinating shared path through space.